de-katze/vibenet/README.md

 # VibeNet
-An Electron based "browser" utilizing @pyke/vibe for an acrylic effect.
+An Electron based "browser" with an acrylic effect.

+Heavily a WIP, do NOT use.